 He’s also the CEO and co-founder of Segovia Technology, which is making it easier for organizations to pay anyone, anytime, anywhere in the emerging markets.
 Michael’s work on international development has been published in the American Economic Review, Brookings Papers on Economic Activity, Foreign Affairs and he’s spoken extensively on development and philanthropy.
 This year he joined the World Economic Forum’s community of Young Global Leaders.
 In addition, Michael is a term member of the Council of Foreign Relations and was named one of Foreign Policy’s 100 leading Global Thinkers in 2013.
 He holds a PhD in Economics from Harvard, where he also studied Math and Classics.

-Brandon Nicholson – The Hidden Genius Project
+Nonprofit Founder: Brandon Nicholson – The Hidden Genius Project

 Founding Executive Director of The Hidden Genius Project, a nonprofit tech startup built to empower young men of color to transform their lives and their communities through training in technology, entrepreneurship, and life skills.